Zhihua-PredictionModel/Electric-Circuit-Model/README.md

 Please cite our paper first before you use our shared codes.

+Author: Zhihua Zhong, Hideki Takayasu, Misako Takayasu

-Github project for paper "Novel approaches to urban human mobility: a physical analogy of electric circuit network based on GPS data"
+Title: Novel approaches to urban human mobility: a physical analogy of electric circuit network based on GPS data

+Submitted to Scientific Reports 18/1/2024.

 The open-source codes and hand-to-hand tutorial can be found here.

-If you meet any problem, please do not hesitate to contact me for further help through the following contact information
+If you encounter any problem, please do not hesitate to contact me for further help through the following contact information
 E-mail: zhong.z.af@m.titech.ac.jp